 Dr. Johnson has published 6 books, 13 referred articles; holds copyright on 4 software programs and has lectured at the Strategic Studies Institute of the U.S. Army War College.
 In addition to lecturing at the U.S. Army War College, Carlisle Barracks, he has also lectured at the Federal Law Enforcement Training Center, and numerous universities.

-Scott Cassity, Managing Director of GIAC, provides executive leadership to the Global Information Assurance Certification (GIAC) organization.
+Scott Cassity, Director of GIAC and Administration, provides executive leadership to the Global Information Assurance Certification (GIAC) organization.
 In this role, Scott provides general management, strategic direction and leadership for GIAC.
 He is responsible for all aspects of the GIAC organization including financial, marketing, personnel, and operations support.
 Scott's responsibilities also include internal and external client interaction including the SANS Sales Team, Department of Defense and Enterprise clients.

 Scott was previously a principal/partner of a healthcare real estate development and consulting firm.
 During his tenure with his past company he developed over $70 million of successful real estate projects with his partners and clients.
 He also initiated or closed real estate transactions in excess of $100 million.
 His business expertise includes growing new businesses, financial analysis, risk assessment and a genuine interest in new business ventures.
 Scott has also worked in the securities and healthcare industries.